 When we got serious about trying to conceive and overcoming my multiple infertility diagnoses (High FSH, low AMH, endometriosis, MTHFR mutation, and recurrent early loss/chemicals/miscarriage), we realized that we needed to make a lot of diet and lifestyle changes!
-As we invested in non-toxic products, made daily smoothies with superfoods (his and hers), took supplements, and started buying organic, we realized that this was going to be a more expensive lifestyle than we had been used to.
+As we invested in non-toxic products, made daily smoothies with superfoods (his and hers), took prenatals and supplements, and started buying organic, we realized that this was going to be a more expensive lifestyle than we had been used to.

 Buying organic groceries and tons of fertility superfoods and supplements is not cheap, no matter how you look at it.
 BUT, you can make it CHEAPER and save money where you can.